ktmeaton/obsidian-public/academic/Plague Phylodynamics and Phylogeography Paper.md

 url: https://ktmeaton.github.io/obsidian-public/academic/Plague%20Phylodynamics%20and%20Phylogeography%20Paper.html
 ---

+## Introduction {.page_break_before}

+- Plague has a powerful and lasting legacy.
+Tremendous societal change.
+- Humanity has been visited by many waves of plague pandemics
+- Bronze Age to current epidemics, has visited every continent, and remains endemic in x of those.

 ## Results and Discussion {.page_break_before}

 ### Population Structure

 A critical step in reconstructing the evolutionary history of an organism is exploring the degree of population or genetic structure.
-Knowledge of how populations subdivide and diversify in isolation can add nuance to spatiotemporal analyses, by creating population-specific models [[Williamson 2016 Genomic Insights Sustained\|[@williamson2016GenomicInsightsSustained]]].
+When populations subdivide and diversify in isolation, the

+can add nuance to spatiotemporal analyses, particularly when populations

+through population-specific models [[Williamson 2016 Genomic Insights Sustained\|[@williamson2016GenomicInsightsSustained]]].
+For example...
 On the other hand, failing to account for how population subdivide and diversify in isolation can result in fundamentally different interpretations [[Scerri 2018 Did Our Species\|[@scerri2018DidOurSpecies]]].
+Such as... .
+We therefore began by examining how existing classification systems...

 To explore the global population structure of _Y. pestis_, we estimated a maximum-likelihood phylogeny from 601 genomes, including 540 modern (89.9%) and 61 ancient (10.1%) strains.
 In addition,  two genomes of the outgroup taxa *[[Yersinia pseudotuberculosis\|Yersinia pseudotuberculosis]]* were included to root the tree.
 The alignment consisted of 10,249 variant positions exclusive to *[[Yersinia pestis|Y. pestis]]*, with 3,844 sites shared by at least two strains.
 Following phylogenetic estimation, we pruned the outgroup taxa *[[Yersinia pseudotuberculosis|Y. pseudotuberculosis]]* from the tree to more closely examine the genetic diversity of *[[Yersinia pestis|Y. pestis]]*.

 In Figure @fig:divtree_map_timeline, we contextualize the maximum-likelihood phylogeny using three nomenclature systems: the major branches, biovars, and time periods.
 In the following section, we compare how each system defines the population structure of *[[Yersinia pestis|Y. pestis]]*, and the uncertainty surrounding these incongruent divisions.

+--> Brief critique of the strengths and weaknesses of each.

 #### Biovar